wercker/step-shrinkwrap-security-audit/README.md

 # Node security shrinkwrap audit

 This step will install/run the [nsp](https://github.com/nodesecurity/nsp)
-command, which will be used to check your npm-shrinkwrap.json and node\_modules for vulnerabilities.
+command, which will be used to check your npm-shrinkwrap.json and node_modules for vulnerabilities.

 # Requirements

 - Node.js
 - npm
+- shrinkwrap

 # Example